ARM-DOE/ACT/README.rst

 --------

 Has the ability to download, read, and visualize multi-file datasets from ARM datastreams.
 Currently, multi-panel timeseries plots are supported.
+We will support a bunch of cool features later!